Jack Pryce: Life and career

 Pryce's arrival failed to lift his new club off the foot of the table, but he was involved in a strange ending to a match.
 In November 1898, After Wednesday's match at home to Aston Villa in November 1898 was abandoned after 79 minutes because of bad light, the Football Association ordered it to be completed at a later date.
 On 13 March 1899, the remaining 11 minutes were duly played, but with several changes in personnel, one of which was the inclusion of Pryce, who had not even been at the club at the time of the original fixture.
-He played in 31 of the 34 Second Division matches as Wednesday won the 1899–1900 title and returned to the top flight, and played in about half of the First Division fixtures in 1900–01.
+He played in 31 of the 34 Second Division matches as Wednesday won the 1899–1900 title and returned to the top flight, although he was sent off in the FA Cup replay which Wednesday lost to Sheffield United.
+He played in about half of the First Division fixtures in 1900–01.

 Pryce then spent two seasons with Queens Park Rangers: he played in half of a possible 30 Southern League matches in his first season but appeared in only 5 in 1902–03.
 He joined another Southern League club, Brighton & Hove Albion, in October 1903, made his debut in December, and was ever-present until the end of the season, but played only twice in 1904–05.

 He returned to his native Scotland, where an accident left him unable to work and thus unable to support his wife and three children.
 In late October 1905, he was reported to be "lying very ill at Renton, there being faint hopes of his recovery."
-A benefit match arranged in mid-November between Old Rentonians, featuring well-known players including Scotland internationals James McCall], Neil McCallum, Duncan McLean and John Murray, and the Scottish Amateurs was well supported.
+A benefit match arranged in mid-November between Old Rentonians, featuring well-known players including Scotland internationals James McCall, Neil McCallum, Duncan McLean and John Murray, and the Scottish Amateurs was well supported.
 Pryce died at Renton in early December at the age of 30.